Gelvey/Task-Master/README.md

 ## Installation
 1. Ensure you have Python 3.11.x installed on your system.
-3. Install tkcalendar by running `pip install tkcalendar` in your terminal.
+2. Install tkcalendar by running `pip install tkcalendar` in your terminal.
+3. Create a Firebase Realtime Database.

 ## Usage
 1. Run the `task_manager.py` script using Python.